-We have launched a Empowerment Fund for refugees at Katsikas camp.
-It’s the next step in our model to bring dignity and normality to people who have had to flee war and now find themselves hostage to a uncaring bureaucracy.
+The Empowerment Fund is the next step in our model to bring dignity and normality to people who have had to flee war and now find themselves hostage to a uncaring bureaucracy.

-Mohammed is supporting 5 children with his wife and is already making his own Syrian cheese (with fennel seeds) and yoghurt.
-He is also sourcing his milk from a local Greek goat farmer.
+Mohammed is supporting 5 children with his wife and was already making his own Syrian cheese (with fennel seeds) and yoghurt which is very popular.
+He was also sourcing his milk from a local Greek goat farmer.

 SYRIAN SHOP - DU'AA AND MUAYYED

 This is a husband and wife team who have 2 young girls aged 2 and 3.
-Du'Aa has a sister who can send them Arabic clothes, accessories and culinary items and that are not available locally and they know people on the camp and in Ioannina want.
+Du'Aa has a sister who sends them Arabic clothes, accessories and culinary items that are in high demand on the camp and beyond.
+The business is doing very well.

 RESTAURANT - YASMIN

-Yasmin and her husband already have a restaurant set in a beautiful garden created by Ahmed who used to be a gardener, and an Instagram page.
-They serve great Syrian food but need a drinks chiller, freezer and food processor to satisfy growing demand from sitting customers, home deliveries and celebrations.
+Yasmin and her husband already had a restaurant set in a beautiful garden created by Ahmed who used to be a gardener, and an Instagram page.
+They serve great Syrian food but needed a drinks chiller, freezer and food processor to satisfy growing demand from sitting customers, home deliveries and celebrations.
 They have now winterised the restaurant and want to rent houkah pipes and tea.

-They have 7 children aged 16 to 7 months and the lack of activity before setting up the restaurant was driving them crazy.
-Now they have big plans.
+They have 7 children aged 16 to 7 months and this project has really helped with their contentment.
+And they have big plans.

 language teacher - amal

-Amal is a widow supporting her two young teenagers and her work is important to the while family.
-She will be setting up in a classroom on the camp and needs funding for course materials.
+Amal is a widow supporting her two young teenagers and her work is important not only to the whole family but to the camp as well.

 Fragrance manufacture - Mamdooh

-He and his wife have 2 young children with special needs who need additional, more costly, support.
+He and his wife have 2 young children.

 Car wash - the Al-Qaisi brothers